This December, Stone Hill Inn turned 20!

-Stick Season is one of Stowe’s best kept secrets.
+Stick Season is one of Stowe’s best-kept secrets.

 Traditionally, each year from November 1 to December 15.

-Stowe, Vermont is a true 4-season destination, but if you had to say there’s a downtime, the weeks between fall foliage season and ski season would be it!
-This transition in seasons, when the leaves have fallen but snow has not, is the perfect time to explore Stowe and here’s why.
+Stowe, Vermont, is a true 4-season destination, but if you had to say there’s a downtime, the weeks between fall foliage season and ski season would be it!
+This transition in seasons, when the leaves have fallen but snow has not, is the perfect time to explore Stowe, and here’s why.

-1. Less Crowds
+1. Fewer Crowds

 2. Foodie Paradise

 During peak seasons, our wonderful restaurants and breweries get busy.
-We love Stick Season because we can easily get into all of our favorite spots.
+We love Stick Season because we can easily get into our favorite spots.
+Stick Season is the ideal time for foodies to explore our town, named #2 by Fodors Travel in the “World’s 10 Best Ski Towns for Foodies.”

 Need a dining recommendation?
-No problem, we can’t wait to share our favorites with you!
+No problem; we can’t wait to share our favorites with you!

 3. Quiet Trails